;

 How long a post crown will last depend on many factors, including how severely the tooth was damaged, the material used, the tooth involved, and how well you care for it.

-According to a study, the average survival time for the metallic post is 11.8 years.
-Non-metallic posts last slightly longer, on average 12 years.
+According to a study, the average survival time for custom-made metal posts is 11.8 years.
+Non-metal posts can last slightly longer, on average 12 years.

-Another study of 112 teeth treated with a root canal showed that after a 10-year follow-up, their survival rate was 83.03%.
+Another study of 112 teeth treated with root canals found that after a 10-year follow-up, post-and-core crowns had a survival rate of 83.03%.

 What are the risks associated with a post-crown?

 As with any dental treatment, post-crown procedures carry a few risks.
-These depend more on the remaining structure of your tooth, as well as the techniques and protocols used.
+These depend more on the remaining structure of your tooth, as well as the technique and protocol used.

 One study showed that post-crowns have a failure rate of around 10%.
-The three most frequent complications associated with posts and cores are:
+The three most frequent complications are:

 • Post loosening (5%),